-(a) When drafting the text of your proposed legislation use strikethrough and blue italicized text formatting for any language you are removing.
-When you are adding language use red underlined text.
+(a) When drafting the text of your proposed legislation use strikethrough for any language you are removing.
+When you are adding language use underlined text.
+Do not use any color formatting.

 Material to be deleted should be strike through with a single line through each word (include punctuation which is to be deleted).